 - Raise speed to medium-high, and cream for 1 minute.

 - Add zest, vanilla extract, and liquid as needed.
 You will only add milk (or water) if the frosting seems too thick, or dry.
 If the frosting has a creamy and smooth consistency, no need to add the liquid.
 Add any extra liquid very carefully and in very small quantities, always mixing until incorporated before adding anymore.
 And if the frosting seems too runny, add some more sifted powdered sugar, as necessary as well.

 - To assemble the macarons, pipe a ring of Cream Cheese frosting around the edges of a bottom shell.
 Fill it with a bit of curd.
 You can either spoon the curd in the middle of the macarons or use a piping bag to do so.
 Top with another shell.

 - These macarons will store in the fridge for up to 4 days, and in the freezer for up to 15 days, I don’t recommend going longer than that or the macarons might start to get soggy because the curd is such a runny filling.

-*Feel free to skip the lemon juice, I just use it to accent the citrus taste.
+Lemon Juice: Feel free to skip the lemon juice, I just use it to accent the citrus taste in the curd.
 I also added a bit of lemon zest.
 However, as I was testing the recipe for Blood Orange Curd, I’ve also made it without the lemon juice and lemon zest, and it turned out just as delicious.
 I just wanted to emphasize the citrus taste.